LarvenLLC/next-logs/README.md

 export default NextLogs({ dir: 'logs' });
 ```
 When self-hosting a NextJS project, it is advised to change the logs location from the default `'tmp'` for better control of logs.

+## NextJS Middleware
+While using nextJS middleware in API routes, make sure that your middleware does not block requests at `/api/logger/` routes.
+This may lead to errors and malfunctioning while using `next-logs`.

 ## logger (server) and log (client) API